Financial Aid Application Deadlines

 How are decisions made?

-A Financial Aid Committee appointed and headed by the RFS Director and comprising nine members of staff, decides on granting financial aid on a case-by-case basis.
+A Financial Aid Committee appointed and headed by the RFS Head of School and comprising nine members of staff, decides on granting financial aid on a case-by-case basis.
 Families are expected to formally submit their application for assistance – normally towards the end of February.
 It is the family’s responsibility to demonstrate financial need through proper financial statements and documentation.

 Financial Aid decisions are based on a formula that factors in the comprehensive household income, including expenses.
 The Financial Aid Committee may interview families, especially in cases with limited documentation